saclab/xcap-stack-docs/design.md

 ## Front-end framework

 In general, a **front-end framework** is a scaffold for building the front end.
-It usually includes some way to structure files
+A **front end** is the presentation layer of our application.
+It’s often described as all the stuff the user sees, but more generally, it’s any code that’s responsible for efficiently displaying data to the user.
+So, the front end includes building intuitive and pleasant interfaces, as well as efficiently storing, presenting, and updating data received from the back end or API.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzkwOTIyNzcyLDc1MDc0MDE1MCwzMjM1MT
+eyJoaXN0b3J5IjpbMTgwNzYyNjA0NCw3NTA3NDAxNTAsMzIzNT
-A0NTYsNTI1MzI0Nzg1XX0=
+EwNDU2LDUyNTMyNDc4NV19
 -->